eudoxia0/eudoxia0.github.io/_posts/2015-08-17-common-lisp-sotu-2015.md

 ## IDEs

-[SLIME][slime] is a Common Lisp IDE built on Emacs.

-This is a problem, as telling a new user they have to learn Emacs before using SLIME (which is not strictly true) is a significant artificial barrier to entry.
+[SLIME][slime] is a Common Lisp IDE built on Emacs, and the most widely-used CL IDE.
+The fact that it's built on Emacs is a problem, as telling a new user they have to learn Emacs before using SLIME (which is not strictly true) is a significant artificial barrier to entry.

 <div class="recommendations">
   <div class="consolidation">